OfficeDev/office-js-docs-pr/docs/excel/custom-functions-web-reqs.md

 Streaming custom functions enable you to output data to cells that updates repeatedly, without requiring a user to explicitly refresh anything.
 This can be useful to check live data from a service online, like the function in [the custom functions tutorial](../tutorials/excel-tutorial-create-custom-functions.md).

-To declare a streaming function, either use the tag `@streaming` or the `CustomFunctions.StreamingInvocation` invocation parameter, either will indicate that your function is streaming.
+To declare a streaming function, you can use either:

+- The `@streaming` tag.
+- The `CustomFunctions.StreamingInvocation` invocation parameter.

 The following code sample is a custom function that adds a number to the result every second.
 Note the following about this code: